Join us on Sunday, April 30, at 10:00 am, to honor:

 This class, taught by Adjunct Rabbi David Abramson, meets every Tuesday morning year-round (except Jewish holidays) at approximately 8:15 am, following morning minyan.
 There is no fee.
 All are welcome.

 BRIGHTON BEACH MEMOIRS

-Join Beth El Empty Nesters (BEENs) to see Brighton Beach Memoirs on Sunday, April 30, at 2:00 pm at Theater J. Tickets cost $47 each – these are very good seats!
+Join Beth El Empty Nesters (BEENs) to see Brighton Beach Memoirs on Sunday, April 30, at 2:00 pm at Theater J. Tickets cost $47 each.
 Those who wish can dine together afterwards at a restaurant to be announced.
 If desired, we can facilitate carpools from Beth El.
 To purchase your tickets, please mail a check, payable to Beth El, to Ricardo Munster at 8215 Old Georgetown Rd, Bethesda, MD 20814.
 Checks must arrive no later than Friday, April 26.
 Make a notation on the check that it is for BEENs.
 Contact Ricardo Munster at firstname.lastname@example.org or 301-652-2606, ext.
 316, if you are interested and/or have questions.

 Attend the Men’s Club breakfast this Sunday, April 30, at 9:30 am, and then join us at 10:00 am for the Second Annual Sondra D. Bender Community Service Awards.
 For more details, see above under Highlights.

 All Beth El men are invited to participate in this monthly discussion group specifically for men on Thursday, May 4, at 8:30 pm.
 Ben Bronheim will lead the discussion on “The Music that Lifts my Soul”.
 For more information, please contact Jon Shields.

 2017 BLUECADEMY AWARDS BLUE YARMULKE MEN OF THE YEAR